 Impatiently I kick off my shoes of the gospel of peace and ungird my loins so long protected by the truth.
 With glad, excited, trembling fingers I fumble at the buckles of the straps that hold my breastplate of righteousness in place.
 (1Cor.
 2:9) There's love in the air and the scent of wonder, and joy, and beauty far beyond my wildest imagining.

-There’s a light coming across the darkness toward me and I'm breathless with excitement.
+There’s a light coming toward me and I'm breathless with excitement.
 I finally get my breastplate of righteousness off and I don't even notice that it's fiery dart scarred, and battered, and scraped.
 All that don't matter anymore because I'm too glad to remember the bad things.

 (Eph.
 3:8-9) There is a changing and all of a sudden I'm like a child laughing, and laughing, and laughing with pure joy and I'm all caught up in the vast anticipation of the goodness, kindness and immeasurable love that's coming to get me.

-The singing is rising, rising, and I can hear my Son and my Dad's voices clear as a bell; my goodness I didn't know they could sing so pretty; "Bright shining as the sun; We've no less days to sing God's praise, Than when we first begun."
+The singing is rising, rising, and I can hear my Son and my Dad and my Mom's voices clear as a bell; my goodness I didn't know they could sing so pretty; "Bright shining as the sun; We've no less days to sing God's praise, Than when we first begun."
 THE PROMISE:

 (John 15:14-15) Creator and created, God and man; we stare into the eternity in each other's warm, loving, friendly, smiling eyes.
 (John 10:30) With soaring gladness and loving, humble trust I take ABBA'S warm, (Rev. 5:6 keyword-slain) nail scarred hand.
 His voice is musical beyond compare and I, all of me, inside and out, am bathed in His love and kindness.

-(John 11:26) “Come on in my good and faithful servant.
-I made you a promise one time so let's take a ride across death 'cause we’re goin’ to SHOUTIN’ GROUND."
+(John 11:26) “Come on in my good and faithful servant I made you a promise one time and we’re goin’ to SHOUTIN’ GROUND."
 “For thine is the kingdom, and the power, and the glory, for ever.
 Amen.”

 Jesus said it, Jesus did it, it will happen and that too is just the way it is!